AhmedShafique313/AI_Engineer-with-python/README.md

 5. Python Iterators: An iterator is an object that contains a countable number of values.
 An iterator is an object that can be iterated upon, meaning that you can traverse through all the values. [w3schools](https://www.w3schools.com/python/python_iterators.asp) or [Programiz](https://www.programiz.com/python-programming/iterator)

+6. Regular Expression: Regular expressions use the backslash character ('\') to indicate special forms or to allow special characters to be used without invoking their special meaning.
+[TutorialPoint](https://www.tutorialspoint.com/python/python_reg_expressions.htm)

 ### 3. Data Structures in Python
 1. Learn Data Structures from different courses.
 Here are the links of the courses which are freely available [Programiz](https://programiz.pro/learn/master-dsa-with-python)